turinglabsorg/datahub-learn/network-documentation/avalanche/tutorials/advanced-evoting-avalanche-reactjs.md

 Today, we will be building our application using **ReactJS** for the frontend.
 This would increase the efficiency of our application in rendering data from the blockchain and would also be developer friendly.
 For smart contracts **Solidity** will be used and will be deployed on **Avalanche** using the **Trufflesuite**.

-For your information, [Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications \(dapps\) on the EVM.
+For your information, [Truffle Suite](https://www.trufflesuite.com) is a toolkit for launching decentralized applications dApp on the EVM.
 With Truffle you can write and compile smart contracts, build artifacts, run migrations and interact with deployed contracts.
 This tutorial illustrates how Truffle can be used with Avalanche's C-Chain, which is an instance of the EVM.

 ## Prerequisites